 About the cheetah.

-Despite being felines, Cheetahs are unable to roar.
+Although they are felines, Cheetahs are unable to roar.
 They emit a bird-like croaking sound they use to identify themselves or call their cubs or other cheetahs.

 It is the fastest terrestrial animal, reaching top speeds of 95-115 km/h in runs of 400-500 m.